golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 Students are responsible for notifying the professor as soon as possible, even in a justified *No-Call, No-Show* situation — i.e. a delayed notice of absence.
 Depending on the severity of the situation, the notice period should not exceed three days from the day of absence.

 ### A Word About Absences On Critique Days
-Sometimes, students who haven’t completed their projects skip class during critiques, because they are too embarrassed to come to class empty-handed.
+Sometimes, students who haven’t completed their projects choose to skip class during critiques, because they are too embarrassed to come to class empty-handed.
 This type of absence is stupendously self-destructive.
 Please have courage.
 Your participation on critique days is essential, even if your own project is incomplete or missing, because these sessions and conversations help you understand our class standards, expectations, and criteria for good work.
 If you are empty-handed, just say so; it happens.
 Even if you are without a project, you are still expected to contribute productively to the class discussion.

 ### Keeping Mental Presence
 Focus is precious—both yours and others'.
 Physical presence means nothing if you’re “checked out”; your *mental* presence is extremely important.
 During the professor’s lectures or guest presentations, distracted participation is prohibited.
 You are expected to be able to function for a few hours without texting, emailing, chatting, or doing work for other courses.
 Additionally, your own distraction is demoralizing to those around you.
-If I observe you doing these things, depending on the circumstance, I may have no choice to correct you publicly.
+If I observe you doing these things, or distracting others, depending on the circumstance, I may have no choice to correct you publicly.

 ---